taustation-fan/taustation-fan.github.io/README.md

 Travel cost and duration depends on the distance between stations, which varies depending on the current orbital positions.

-***Note that you can pay for publish shuttles with credits; just scroll down!
+***Note that you can pay for public shuttles with credits; just scroll down!
 The regular shuttles are below the premium shuttles that you pay with bonds.***